dannycahyo/personal-website/src/markdown/how-i-became-a-professional-software-engineer-from-a-physical-education-background.md

 ![Work At Gredu](https://res.cloudinary.com/du5jbmwz5/image/upload/v1686316063/Work_At_Gredu_i8otzz.png)

-My perseverance paid off, and after numerous interviews with different companies, I found myself back in the Edutech industry, securing a position at Gredu in December 2022.
+My perseverance paid off, and after numerous interviews with different companies, I found myself back in the Edutech industry, securing a position at [Gredu](https://www.gredu.asia/) in December 2022.
 As of the writing of this article, I continue to work at Gredu, developing and maintaining educational web apps that positively impact the lives of countless individuals.

 ### Conclusion: Embracing Change and the Power of Perseverance

 My journey from a Physical Education student to a professional Software Engineer has been a roller coaster ride, full of unexpected twists and challenges.
 Through it all, I have learned valuable lessons that have shaped my personal growth and career development.
 As I share my story, I hope to inspire others who may be considering a career change or are faced with setbacks in their own lives.
+And if you want to know more about my journey in the video format, you can kindly watch it on my [TikTok Video](https://www.tiktok.com/@dannydwic/video/7232246597969595675).

 Here are some key takeaways and lessons learned from my experience: